SpaceVim/SpaceVim/CONTRIBUTING.md

 In the files header, change the default author name (Shidong Wang) to your name.

-here is an example for creating a new layer names `foo`:
+Here is an example for creating a new layer names `foo`:

-1. fork SpaceVim repo
+1. Fork the SpaceVim repo.
-2. add a layer file `autoload/SpaceVim/layers/foo.vim` for `foo` layer.
+2. Add a layer file `autoload/SpaceVim/layers/foo.vim` for `foo` layer.
-3. edit layer file, check out the example below:
+3. Edit layer file, check out the example below:

 ```vim
 "=============================================================================